Prep and Pack

 The great American road trip requires planning and packing.
 Photo Credit: Catherine Parker

 Keep your vehicle in good working order to prevent roadside emergencies and arrive at your destination safely.
+This list keeps you on schedule and focused on fun.

-• Check the spare tire
+• Check the spare tire.

 • Emergency flat repair